 It takes time to rebuild our suburbs and cities so they don’t require as many car trips per person, but the benefits are incremental and accumulative.
 They don’t have to be achieved all at once before oil savings start to kick in.
 “If you build it they will come.”
 Build a train line through some central suburbs, and developers will help pay for New Urbanism to be built above and around those core lines, giving the local suburbs something to plug into.
 They may even chip in with the cost of the train lines!

-2. Cars: today’s electric cars can do 95% of our trips!
+6. Vehicles: today’s electric cars can do 95% of our car trips!

 - 95% of car trips are easily within the 160km limit of many electric cars.